lmnt-com/haste/docs/tf/haste_tf/IndRNN.md

 <meta itemprop="property" content="with_name_scope"/>
 </div>

-# haste_tf.LSTM
+# haste_tf.IndRNN

 <!-- Insert buttons and diff -->

-## Class `LSTM`
+## Class `IndRNN`

-Long Short-Term Memory layer.
+Independently Recurrent Neural Network layer.

 <!-- Placeholder for "Used in" -->

-This LSTM layer offers a fused, GPU-accelerated TensorFlow op for inference and training.
-Its weights and variables are compatible with `BasicLSTMCell`, `LSTMCell`, and `LSTMBlockCell` by default, and is able to load weights from `tf.contrib.cudnn_rnn.CudnnLSTM` when `cudnn_compat=True` is specified.
+This layer offers a fused, GPU-accelerated TensorFlow op for inference and training.
+It also supports Zoneout regularization.

-Although this implementation is comparable in performance to cuDNN's LSTM, it offers additional options not typically found in other high-performance implementations.
-DropConnect and Zoneout regularization are built-in, and this layer allows setting a non-zero initial forget gate bias.

 <h2 id="__init__"><code><a name="__init__">__init__</a></code></h2>